PetitCircuitLab/petitzway/README.md

 # petit_zway

-petit_zway is a Python module for Z-Way Automation API.
+petitzway is a Python module for Z-Way Automation API.